 Keep your eyes peeled for the Tate Modern on your right.
-It’s reportedly the most visited art gallery in the world, and there is no charge to visit.
+It recently overtook the British Museum to become the most popular visitor attraction in the UK, and there is no charge to visit.
 If you consider displays like Damien Hirst’s formaldehyde-encased shark, which was on show here in 2012, to be 21st century masterpieces, it’s a must-see.
-Even if contemporary art isn’t your cup of tea, I recommend stopping in to see the 360 degree views of the city skyline from the open-air platform atop its striking addition, Switch House.
+Even if contemporary art isn’t your cup of tea, you can ogle 360-degree city skyline views from the top floor of its striking addition, the Blavatnik Building.

 From here, it’s just a stone’s throw to Shakespeare’s Globe.
 It’s not the original theater, which was destroyed in the 17th century, but a thatched-roof reconstruction that opened in 1997.
 You’ll have to loosen your purse strings to take a tour or watch a play, but hey, selfies outside are free.